 We have discussed the various ways of creating stop-loss orders on this website, and in this article we’ll continue on that theme by handling this subject in a more general way by identifying some principles for the management of our positions.
 The opening and closing of a position are the most frequent activities of any trader; it is obvious that this should also be the subject to which we devote the greatest attention.
 However, as in the case of a doctor or an engineer, the final task that is performed routinely and most frequently depends on certain skills, education and study which for the most part lack any obvious relationship to it.
 Thus, it is important to note that the study of trade timing is one of the final lessons for which the trader must prepare himself.
 The other courses that would lead us to this subject, such as technical and fundamental analysis, may not always have clearly definable benefits at first sight, but they pave the way to our ultimate goal of timing our trades successfully and profiting from them.

 The first principle of trade timing is that it’s impossible to be certain about both the price and the technical pattern at the same time.
-The trader can base his timing on the actualization of a technical formation, or he can base it on a price level, and he can ensure that his trade is only executed when either of these events occur, but he cannot formulate a forex strategy where his trade will be executed when both of these occur at the same time.
+The trader can base their timing on the actualization of a technical formation, or they can base it on a price level, and they can ensure that their trade is only executed when either of these events occur, but they cannot formulate a forex strategy where their trade will be executed when both of these occur at the same time.
 Of course it is possible that by chance a predefined price level is reached precisely at the time that the desired technical pattern occurs, but this is rare, and unpredictable.

-Supposing that the trader is desiring to buy one lot of the EURUSD pair, he has the option of basing his entry point on the realization of a technical pattern, or the reaching of a price.
-For example, he may decide that he’ll buy the pair when the RSI indicator is at an oversold level.
-Or he may decide, for money management purposes, that he’ll buy it at 1.35, to reduce his risk.
-Similarly, he may choose to place his stop-loss order at the price point where the RSI reaches 50, or he may choose to enter an absolute stop-loss order at 1.345, to cut losses short.
+Supposing that the trader is desiring to buy one lot of the EURUSD pair, they have the option of basing their entry point on the realization of a technical pattern, or the reaching of a price.
+For example, they may decide that they’ll buy the pair when the RSI indicator is at an oversold level.
+Or they may decide, for money management purposes, that they’ll buy it at 1.35, to reduce their risk.
+Similarly, they may choose to place their stop-loss order at the price point where the RSI reaches 50, or they may choose to enter an absolute stop-loss order at 1.345, to cut losses short.
 But due to the unpredictability of the price action it is not possible to define an RSI level, and a price level at the same time for the same trade.